Calling India’s Brightest Minds!

 A:

 Yes.
 Each team must have one faculty mentor.
 Entries without a mentor will be considered ineligible.
+The mentor must be from same academic institute / college.

 Section 3: Submission and Evaluation Process